 Chrome also lets you delete specific cookies.
-To do this, instead of clicking on Clear browsing data as described above, click on Content settings.
+To do this, instead of clicking on Clear browsing data as described above, go to Settings, scroll down and click Advanced.

-Then click on Cookies and then See all cookies and site data.
+On the left, click Privacy & security, Then click Site settings on the right.
+Click Cookies and then See all cookies and site data.
 Here you can delete and block specific cookies.

 There will probably be a long list, and it's an arduous task to go through them all to work out which to keep and which to delete, but it's possible if you want to keep cookies for your favourite sites.

 Click on the menu located in the top-right of the main window (three horizontal bars).
-From here click History from the menu that appears, then on 'Clear recent history' (or just press Ctrl-Shift-Del to bring up the window directly).
+From here click Options and then on Privacy & Security on the left.

-If you want to delete individual cookies in Firefox, click on Options instead of History from the main menu.
+If you want to delete individual cookies in Firefox, click on Manage data.. instead of Clear Data...

 Clear browsing history in Microsoft Edge

-Click on the three horizontal dots at the top-right corner of Edge and choose Settings from the menu.
+Click on the three horizontal dots at the top-right corner of Edge and choose History from the menu.